jyp/PLT-Course/Exam/Exam.markdown

 source code.(2pts)

 Q4.

+Give one reason to keep a pointer to the AR of the caller.
-When/why do you need a pointer to the previous AR?
+Give one reason to keep a pointer to the AR of the lexically enclosing function.

 OO
 ===